openego/eGon-data/README.rst

 ---------

-The workflow can be tested on a smaller subset of data on example of the federal state of Bremen.
+The workflow can be tested on a smaller subset of data on example of the federal state of Schleswig-Holstein.

 .. warning::

-   Right now, only OSM data for Bremen get's imported.
-This is hard-wired in `egon.data/data_sets.yml`.
+   Right now, the test mode is set in `egon.data/airflow/pipeline.py`.

 .. end-getting-started-information